MooKorea/SVCloud-Image-Annotator-Website-Test/README.md

 ![Workgroup](images/4_workgroup_7.png)

-After selecting or creating your workgroup, SVAnnotator will return to the ready screen (first image, above).
+After selecting or creating your workgroup, SVAnnotator will return to the ready screen.
 However, the ready message has changed and new menu options are now available:

 ![Menu2](images/5_menu_connected.png)